CHGLongStone/just-core-stub/docs/index.md

 	/
 ```

-Services are called by name-space via the transport layer in their native transport envelope, the service manager then calls the service in the format `[serviceName][methodName]` with the arguments being supplied as the transport envelope dictates.
-When the response to the service call has been processed the service will respond in the format dictated for the API (AjAX->AJAX, ReST->JSON, ReST->URI_ENCODED, ReST->SOAP)
+Services are called by name-space via the transport layer in their native transport envelope, the service manager then calls the service in the format
+`[serviceName][methodName]` with the arguments being supplied as the transport envelope dictates.
+When the response to the service call has been processed
+the service will respond in the format dictated for the API
+ * AjAX->JSON-RPC
+ * ReST->JSON
+ * ReST->URI_ENCODED
+ * ReST->SOAP
+ * ...

+Constraints

 * Services must conform to one of the name spaces specified in [supported composer autoload formats](https://getcomposer.org/doc/04-schema.md#autoload).
 * Services can be called singly, chained or on demand within the application architecture.